Process of Divorce in Nigeria: Steps and Timeline (2026)

 In Jadesimi v.
 Okotie-Eboh (1996) 2 NWLR (Pt.
 429) 128, the Supreme Court made it clear:

-Many Nigerians have unknowingly committed bigamy by remarrying after only customary separation.
+Many Nigerians have unknowingly committed bigamy by remarrying after only dissolving their statutory marriage.
 Do not make this mistake.

 Not All Church Marriages Are Statutory